 Some of my char cloth batches turn out great.
 Others barely catch a spark.
 What’s the deal?

 A lot of people will blame this on the type of cloth used.
-However, the real issue is probably that oxygen is getting to your char cloth or to part of the cloth.
+However, the real issue is probably oxygen getting to your char cloth or part of the cloth.

 If even part of the cloth gets combusted instead of charred, it won’t hold a spark.
 So, you will be able to ignite parts of the cloth, and the spark will peter out as it reaches the combusted parts.